 It’s a situation most of us can relate to, amateurs and experienced collectors alike.
-One morning you choose a mechanical watch from your collection and you’re about to put it on, but it’s stopped.
+One morning you choose an automatic watch from your collection and you’re about to put it on, but it’s stopped.
 You haven’t worn it for a while, and with some models it’s a chore to adjust the time, date and month, especially if it also has a moon phase or any other complications.
 As if you don’t have enough to do!
 But there is a solution: a watch winder.

 Watch winders are small, simple instruments, and most resemble a small glass cabinet.
 Depending on the model, they can accommodate one or more watches, or they may be divided into different compartments with the capacity for as many watches as you want.
 If you don’t have the patience to reset your watch every time it stops, a watch winder could be what you need: if your watch runs down and the oil congeals before you wear it again, it’s not good news.The crown gasket and adjustments wear out quicker that way.